opulo-inc/docs/docs/guides/enable-n2-nozzle/index.md

 # Enable and Load Nozzle Tip on Second Nozzle

 > **_NOTE:_** Ensures the N2 nozzle will be checked when homing your LumenPnP.

 Confirm the Nozzle Tip you want to use is loaded on the N2 Nozzle.

 1. Go to `Machine Setup` > `Heads` > `Reference Head H1` > `Nozzles` > `ReferenceNozzle N2`
-2. Once there, click the checkbox for the Nozzle Tip that you have equiped under the `Loaded?` section.
+2. Once there, click the checkbox for the Nozzle Tip that you have equipped under the `Loaded?` section.
 ![](img/referencenozzle-n2-loaded.webp)

 Next, confirm the Nozzle Tip is enabled